wvoelcker/project/README.md

 	* Instantiate this dataset and call its isValid method to check if a set of data is valid
 	* Associate the class with a domain object, and it will be used to validate data submitted when creating or changing the domain object

+To associate a dataset with a domain object, configure it in the relevant domain object's setUp method, like this:

+	class Task extends DomainObject {
+		protected function setUp() {
+			$this->dataSetName = "\ProjectExampleApp\Datasets\TaskDataset";
+		}
+	}

 #### data mappers
 Datamappers are used to save domain objects.